 Myth 4 - Thanks, but I've got enough life insurance cover in my super fund

 Myth 5 - I'm covered by my private health insurance

 Myth 6 - The government will look after me if I get sick

 At Asteron Life, we pride ourselves on delivering on the promise we make to you when you take out a policy.
-In 2012, we paid more than $248 million in total claims to around 3,110 customers Australia-wide.
+In 2017, we paid over $390 million in claims.

 For most Australians insurance is very affordable!
 For less than the price of a cup of coffee a day, you can get a substantial amount of cover to protect your family's lifestyle.
 And, of course, the benefits of having life insurance can far outweigh the costs!